Larsende/Agility2020-AS3/class1/module1/module04.rst

         }
         }

 #.
 Click on ``Send``.
 Look at the results of the POST and make sure you recieve a result of 200.

+#.
+Now go to the BIG-IP configuration and look at the Security Policies.
+Select the ``My_AWAF_Policy`` and look at the Enforcement Mode.

+  ..image:: /_static/lab3-blocking.png